sekika/swrcfit/README.md

 ## Installation of GNU Octave and required package

-   The two types of software, `swrc.m` and `bimodal.m`, are written in GNU Octave, and, therefore, GNU Octave should be installed in the system.
+   SWRC Fit is written in GNU Octave, and therefore GNU Octave should be installed in the system.
 GNU Octave is a high-level language, primarily intended for numerical computations, available for downloading from the GNU Octave Website (http://www.gnu.org/software/octave/).
 The installation instructions are given in the Website.
 It works on various operating systems including Windows, Mac OS X, Linux and OS/2.

 After installing GNU Octave, some necessary packages for running SWRC Fit, `leasqr.m` and `dfdp.m` and several other files which are used from these files should be installed from the octave-forge package (http://octave.sourceforge.net/).
 From octave shell, these files can be installed with `pkg install -forge struct optim`.

 In case the installation of package with this command fails, download these files manually and put them in appropriate directory:

 * [leasqr.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/leasqr.m)
 * [dfdp.m](http://sourceforge.net/p/octave/optim/ci/default/tree/inst/dfdp.m)